rfugger/ripplesite/README.txt

 creating database indexes -- copy or pipe these into psql to actually create your indexes.)

 4. Configure Apache.

+(You can skip this if you only want to run the django development server.
+The django development server should be fine unless you have a lot of users.)

-There are many ways to do this, but one way is to put something like the following in httpd.conf:
+Put something like the following in httpd.conf:

 --
 <Location "/">